grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 ## Arguments

-The component will configure and start a new scrape job to scrape all of the input targets.
+The component configures and start a new scrape job to scrape all of the input targets.
 The list of arguments that can be used to configure the block is presented below.

-The scrape job name will default to the fully formed component name.
+The scrape job name defaults to the fully formed component name.

-Any omitted fields will take on their default values.
-In case that conflicting attributes are being passed (eg. defining both a BearerToken and BearerTokenFile or configuring both Basic Authorization and OAuth2 at the same time), the component will report an error.
+Any omitted fields take on their default values.
+In case that conflicting attributes are being passed (eg. defining both a BearerToken and BearerTokenFile or configuring both Basic Authorization and OAuth2 at the same time), the component reports an error.

 The following arguments are supported: